-The Dental Assistant program admissions committee reviews submitted application packets.
+The Dental Assistant Program Admissions Committee reviews submitted application packets.
 Although not required, it is recommended that students complete most, if not all general education core coursework prior to entry to the Dental Assistant program.
 The postmarked date of submission of a complete application packet will be the decisive factor for accepting up to 18 students to the program.
 Only students in Good Academic Standing will be eligible for program acceptance.
 The earliest postmarks will be given the highest priority and only complete applications will be accepted for evaluation purposes.
+Please only submit copies of the original documents.